 We would definitely visit all the parks again.
 The parks are always expanding and changing, there will always be something new to experience.
 As my youngest gets older, she’ll finally be able to join us on more thrill rides.
 I can’t wait until we can all ride together and we get those awesome ride pics with our Photopass!

 I, fortunately, can speak some French and Cantonese so that was handy in the parks, but it is not necessary at all… All signage will have English on it and hand gestures can go a long way.
 Overall I found Cast Members to be very helpful and attentive.
 We had great experiences with everyone from the hotels to the parks.
 They made many magical moments for my girls and it made their trip truly special.

-How was the food/souvenirs/local people?
+How were the food/souvenirs/local people?

 The merchandise in Tokyo is the most unique.
-The other parks have some merchandise that is park specific but the rest is still part of the Disney Parks umbrella.
+The other parks have some merchandise that is park-specific but the rest is still part of the Disney Parks umbrella.
 Tokyo has so much of their own merchandise that no one else has!!
 It was hard not to buy everything.

 I would say the hardest culture to adjust to was Shanghai.
-Unfortunately, the rumours are true – line cutting is a big thing, there are scalpers selling fast passes and knockoff souvenirs in the parks!
+Unfortunately, the rumors are true – line cutting is a big thing, there are scalpers selling fast passes and knockoff souvenirs in the parks!
 Later in the week, we noticed an increase in security but it did not curb the number of people approaching me in line or getting off the resort bus.
 My patience and manners were definitely tested here.

 In terms of being a digital nomad, how has that affected your plans?
 How did you divide your time between the city and parks

 We have been on the road full time for almost 9 months.
 We spend a lot of time exploring each country we visit, not just to visit the parks.
 When we visit the city itself we stay elsewhere like an Airbnb or serviced apartment.
 When we get to the parks we stay onsite.